Grand Theft Auto 2: Soundtrack

 Each area features five radio stations from a pool of eleven, one of which is heard as the player drives most vehicles in-game.
-Changing radio stations for preference is possible.
-"Head Radio" was present in the original Grand Theft Auto, Grand Theft Auto III and Grand Theft Auto: Liberty City Stories.
-Each gang has its own radio station that transmits within a limited area.
-Police vehicles, ambulances, fire trucks and tanks had no ability to listen to the radio channels.
+Changing radio stations based on preference is possible.
+"Head Radio" was present in other Grand Theft Auto games.
+Each gang has a radio station that transmits within a limited area.
+Police vehicles, ambulances, fire trucks, and tanks could not listen to the radio channels.
 Instead, the player would hear the radio transmitter of the emergency services.

-All the music and the ads included in the game are exclusive, following the tradition of previous games.
-People in charge of the musical content were Craig Conner, Stuart Ross, Paul Scargill, Colin Anderson, Bert Reid and Moving Shadow.
+All music and the ads included in the game are exclusive, following the tradition of previous games.
+Craig Conner, Stuart Ross, Paul Scargill, Colin Anderson, Bert Reid, and Moving Shadow were responsible for the musical content.
 Some of these producers would keep their work on subsequent GTA releases.

-The Game Boy Color version uses some real songs, one of which is a sped up version of "Back in Black" by AC/DC.
+The Game Boy Color version uses some real songs, one of which is a sped-up version of "Back in Black" by AC/DC.
 The Character Selection theme is an old Brazilian song titled "Chega de Saudade".